 It’s also important to be aware that neuropathy might also be caused by other things such as lifestyle choices or vitamin deficiencies.

-● Poor dietary choices from alcoholism, which might lead to vitamin deficiencies.
+● Poor dietary choices such as alcoholism or vitamin deficiencies.

 ● Exposure to certain poisons such as industrial chemicals and heavy metals like mercury or lead.

 ● Medications like chemotherapy used for cancer treatment.

 ● Pressure on the nerve or trauma, which can have many causes such as motor vehicle accidents, falls, sports injuries, or casts and crutches.
 Sports injuries can also sever or severely damage the peripheral nerves.